carbon-language/carbon-lang/llvm/docs/SubsystemDocumentation.rst

 :doc:`MemorySSA`
    Information about the MemorySSA utility in LLVM, as well as how to use it.

-:doc:`GarbageCollection`
-   The interfaces source-language compilers should use for compiling GC'd programs.

 :doc:`Source Level Debugging with LLVM <SourceLevelDebugging>` This document describes the design and philosophy behind the LLVM